Reading Time: 9 minutes

 Xanax is only supposed to be used as a short-term drug, though many individuals do end up using it long-term.
 Using Xanax long-term can create dependency, addiction, and very complex and painful physical withdrawal.

 Taking Xanax and Adderall medications together can make both drugs less effective in their goal.
-Meaning, each drug may not work as well to treat what it is prescribed for.
+This means each drug may not work as well to treat what it is prescribed.

 Adderall is a stimulant that makes you feel more focused and awake, and Xanax is essentially the exact opposite.
 Xanax is designed to create feelings of calmness, peace, and comfort.

 Adderall can increase panic attacks and worry.
 Adderall can also make it difficult to sleep.

 Taking both Adderall and Xanax puts the body in a difficult position where it handles two different types of chemicals designed to do the opposite.

 One is trying to help you stay calm and sleep while the other keeps you awake and focused.

 Psychosis is a serious psychiatric condition where a person’s thinking becomes disorganized to losing touch with reality.

 - Seeing or hearing things that aren’t real or aren’t there- hallucinations

 - Delusions, fully believing things that aren’t true